The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 There’s also an adaptive scenario, which I have been doing for years with great success.

 - In the fall, do a full body clip after some of the winter coat has come in.
-The temps are just starting to be chilly, but it’s warm enough to do thorough bathing before the clip.
+The temps are just starting to be chilly, but it’s warm enough to bathe thoroughly before the clip.

 - About two months later, the clip has grown in as the hours of daylight have diminished.
 Then I will do a trace clip, leaving legs and a belly stripe fuzzy for warmth.
 Blankets cover the rest.